PathwayCommons/guide/_analysis/gsea.md

 ## <a href="#globalStatistic" name="globalStatistic">IV.
 Global statistic</a>

 The global statistic is at the very heart of GSEA and the rather simple algorithm used to calculate it belies a rather profound statistical method to judge each candidate gene set.
-We begin by describing the GSEA 'enrichment score' which measures how enriched our ranked gene list is for members of a given candidate pathway.
-For the more curious, we provide a technical description of the statistical basis upon which the score rests.

-### Non-technical: A sample calculation

-Let us set aside the theoretical details for a moment to see how GSEA calculates the enrichment score for a given pathway.
+We will set aside the technical details for a moment to see how GSEA calculates the enrichment score for a given pathway.

 Let's pick up the process following Figure 1 where we have a list of ranked genes.
 For illustrative purposes, suppose we wish to test the list for enrichment of a cell cycle pathway (Figure 2).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_2 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">